luau-lang/luau/rfcs/function-table-freeze.md

 This feature is useful for two reasons:

 a) It allows an easier way to expose sandboxed objects that aren't possible to monkey-patch for security reasons.
-We actually already have support for freezing and use it internally on various builtin tables like math, we just don't expose it to Lua.
+We actually already have support for freezing and use it internally on various builtin tables like `math`, we just don't expose it to Lua.

 b) It allows an easier way to expose immutable objects for consistency/correctness reasons.
 For example, Cryo library provides an implementation of immutable data structures; with this functionality, it's possible to implement a lighter-weight library by, for example, extending a table with methods to return mutated versions of the table, but retaining the usual table interface